 Basic Facts of Synthetic Opioids

 Opiates provide important pain relief when used properly.
 Helpful drugs like morphine and codeine come from the same poppy plant as heroin.
 But today’s prescription opioids are synthetic.
-They are manmade, simply copycats of heroin and other naturally derived drugs.
+They are artificial, simply copycats of heroin and other naturally derived drugs.
 There are several types of synthetic opiates.
 These include synthetic morphine and heroin.
 Artificial opioids and opiates used as prescription pain medication include oxycodone, methadone, hydrocodone, and buprenorphine.
-Synthetic substitutes for heroin include methadone, but also refers to heroin mixed with more potent ingredients like fentanyl or carfentanil.
+Synthetic substitutes for heroin include methadone and heroin mixed with more potent ingredients like fentanyl or carfentanil.

 Dangers of Synthetic Opiates

-The biggest danger of synthetic opiates is overdose.
+The biggest danger of synthetic opiates is an overdose.
 This is true of almost any drug, but synthetic opiate users face a high risk for overdose.
 Synthetic opiates quickly lead to addiction through rapid tolerance and the urge to gain the euphoric effects felt early in drug use.
 This is also how overdose happens.
-Without quality professional and accredited drug treatment, addiction to synthetic opioids causes a high risk of overdose death.
+Without the quality of professional and accredited drug treatment, addiction to synthetic opioids causes a high risk of overdose death.
 There is no way out of this addiction without going through withdrawal.
-For safe, comfortable, secure and supervised withdrawal, you need the help of a quality detox center.
-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida provides healthy, safe, comfortable and supervised detox in two licensed and accredited facilities.
+For safe, comfortable, secure, and supervised withdrawal, you need the help of a quality detox center.
+Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida, provides healthy, safe, comfortable, and supervised detox in two licensed and accredited facilities.
 These detox programs include a highly trained professional staff working to ensure your detox completes as comfortably as possible.
 In detox, you also begin therapies needed for lasting sober recovery.
 Services of Serenity House Detox include: